littleteapot3/project-usedvehicledata/README.md

 - Add predictive pricing models
 - Include more vehicle attributes (fuel type, color, region)
 - Improve layout and UX based on user feedback

+✍️ Personal Note:
+Revisiting this project reminded me how much I’ve learned — and how much of it I’ve already put into practice.
+Even if some skills feel rusty, they’re there.
+Rebuilding my confidence one project at a time. 🥂